-Where a Rent Stopping Order (RSO) is made by the Residential Property Tribunal (RPT) for the landlord failing to register, the claimant no longer has any liability to pay rent for the period of the notice so has no entitlement to the Housing Costs.
+If a Rent Stopping Order (RSO) is made by the Residential Property Tribunal for the landlord failing to register, the claimant no longer has any liability to pay rent for the period of the notice so is not entitled to the additional amount for housing.

-It is a requirement that the claimant reports a change to their housing costs when Rent Stopping Order is made.
-Where a Managed Payment to Landlord (MPtL) is in place, the landlord also has a duty to report the change in circumstances.
+It is a requirement that the claimant reports a change to their housing costs when a RSO is made.
+If a Managed Payment to a Landlord is in place, the landlord also has a duty to report the change of circumstances.
 Failure to do so may result in an overpayment.

-A claimant is entitled to a month's housing support provided they have rental liability at the end of the Universal Credit assessment period.
-If a Rent Stopping Order is introduced which covers the last day of the assessment period, the claimant will lose housing costs for that whole assessment period.
-This is regardless of how many days of the assessment period the Rent Stopping Order covers.
+The claimant is entitled to 1 month's housing support provided that they have rental liability at the end of the Universal Credit assessment period.
+If a RSO is introduced which covers the last day of the assessment period, the claimant will lose housing costs for the whole of that assessment period.
+This is regardless of how many days of the assessment period the RSO covers.

-The claimant will need to report a change of circumstances and re-declare housing costs once the Rent Stopping Order is lifted.
-Any managed payment to landlord which previously existed will need to be reinstated.
+The claimant must report a change of circumstances and re-declare housing costs once the RSO is lifted.
+Any Managed Payment to a Landlord which previously existed will need to be reinstated.

-If the Rent Stopping Order commences and ceases within an assessment period so there is rental liability on the last day of the assessment period, housing costs will still be paid for the whole of the month.
+If the RSO commences and ceases within an assessment period so that there is rental liability on the last day of that assessment period, housing costs will still be paid for the whole of that month.